overture-stack/prelude/docs/00-Tutorial.md

 ## Step 3: Updating the docker-compose

-With Conductor, the `docker-compose.yml` automates all our deployments including index management.
-Here you'll update environment variables and service configurations to reflect your dataset(s) and update your deployment with the configuration files generated in the previous steps.
+The `docker-compose.yml` automates all deployments including index management through the setup service.
+Here you'll update environment variables and service configurations to reflect your dataset(s) and connect them with the configuration files generated in the previous steps.

-### A) Update the conductor service
+### A) Update the setup service

-From the docker-composer update the following environment variables within the conductor image:
+From the docker-compose file, update the following environment variables within the setup service:

 ```
 Elasticsearch Index Configuration